Elanco Animal Health (NYSE:ELAN) Issues Q2 2022 Earnings Guidance

 Elanco Animal Health (NYSE:ELAN – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
-The company provided EPS guidance of $0.22-$0.28 for the period, compared to the consensus EPS estimate of $0.34.
+The company provided earnings per share (EPS) guidance of $0.22-$0.28 for the period, compared to the consensus estimate of $0.34.
 The company issued revenue guidance of $1.16 billion-$1.20 billion, compared to the consensus revenue estimate of $1.27 billion.Elanco Animal Health also updated its FY 2022 guidance to $1.15-$1.21 EPS.

-A number of research analysts have weighed in on the company.
-Barclays lifted their target price on Elanco Animal Health from $30.00 to $32.00 and gave the company an equal weight rating in a report on Monday, February 28th.
-Zacks Investment Research raised shares of Elanco Animal Health from a sell rating to a hold rating in a report on Monday, February 28th.
-Four analysts have rated the stock with a hold rating and six have given a buy rating to the company.
-Based on data from MarketBeat.com, the company currently has a consensus rating of Buy and an average price target of $38.43.
+Several research firms have issued reports on ELAN.
+Barclays lifted their price target on shares of Elanco Animal Health from $30.00 to $32.00 and gave the stock an equal weight rating in a research report on Monday, February 28th.
+Zacks Investment Research cut shares of Elanco Animal Health from a hold rating to a sell rating in a report on Tuesday, May 10th.
+One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and four have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, Elanco Animal Health currently has a consensus rating of Hold and an average price target of $38.43.

-In other Elanco Animal Health news, Director R David Hoover purchased 5,000 shares of the firm’s stock in a transaction on Tuesday, March 1st.
-The shares were purchased at an average cost of $28.66 per share, with a total value of $143,300.00.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Insiders own 6.40% of the company’s stock.
+In other Elanco Animal Health news, Director John P. Bilbrey bought 10,000 shares of Elanco Animal Health stock in a transaction that occurred on Wednesday, May 11th.
+The shares were bought at an average cost of $22.03 per share, with a total value of $220,300.00.
+Following the transaction, the director now directly owns 34,222 shares of the company’s stock, valued at approximately $753,910.66.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director R David Hoover acquired 5,000 shares of the business’s stock in a transaction dated Tuesday, March 1st.
+The stock was purchased at an average cost of $28.66 per share, for a total transaction of $143,300.00.
+The disclosure for this purchase can be found here.
+Company insiders own 6.40% of the company’s stock.

 Elanco Animal Health Company Profile (Get Rating)